 - As mentioned above it's not entirely uncommon for mob hitmen and other such figures to be this, refusing to take jobs that involve hurting innocent people.
-Of course it's also not uncommon for this to be done out for pragmatic reasons (murdering innocent people is a lot more likely to get the cops on your tail.
-Also career criminals tend to despise people who harm the disabled, defenseless, or young, hence why child killers or molesters rarely last long in prison without constant protection.
+Of course it's also not uncommon for this to be done for pragmatic reasons (murdering innocent people is a lot more likely to get the cops on your tail, and career criminals tend to despise people who harm the disabled, defenseless, or young; this is why child killers or molesters rarely last long in prison without constant protection.
 Mobsters also tend to drop members or hitmen who harm people not involved in their "business" since, as previously mentioned, it brings down a lot more heat from police).
 And keep in mind that people like this tend to have pretty warped moral codes (they do kill people for a living after all).

 - During a period of severe depression, Angelina Jolie actually tried to hire a hitman to kill her.
 He agreed to meet with her in person, and — calmly and kindly — was able to talk her out of going through with it.